 - Audio editing software, like Audacity

-- HTML with buttons to play audio, or use our template
+- HTML with buttons to play audio.
+You can use our template on Github or remix our example on Glitch.

 - A low-stakes way to test and hone a concept before building anything